friedmanroy/friedmanroy.github.io/_BML/rec_2.md

 The biggest flaw (and strength!) of Bayesian ML is the prior distribution $p\left(\theta\right)$ .
 Since the prior can _heavily_ affect the solution, it is imperative that it is chosen to correctly reflect the space of solutions.
 But many times we have no prior knowledge over solutions; for instance, how can we know what the distribution over the parameters of a neural network should look like?
 This is a very ambiguous decision that has to be made, and many times it is not obvious how to make it.
 In practice, this means the prior is often arbitrarily chosen and doesn't necessarily reflect the distribution over parameters we want.

-An additional difficulty of Bayesian methods is the actual calculation of the posterior $p\left(\theta|\,\mathcal{D}\right)$ .
+An additional difficulty of Bayesian methods is the actual calculation of the posterior $p\left(\theta\mid\,\mathcal{D}\right)$ .
 While the learning "algorithm" in Bayesian ML is conceptually straightforward, many times the posterior is intractable.
 In which case approximations or point estimates must be used.
 These approximations, many times, are based on MCMC samples from the posterior or variational methods, whose quality is difficult to verify.

 However, both of the above flaws are usually shared with methods in classic ML.
 Typically, the loss used in such methods is heuristically chosen - much like the prior in Bayesian approaches.
 Further, while it can be shown that the solution is reached when the loss is minimized, it is usually difficult (if not impossible) to show that the algorithm has actually reached a minimum.